Jack the Ripper - what about the women?

 • Every day at 6.30 pm!

 • Guaranteed small groups!
 We don’t like big crowds, you will always be able to hear us and ask us any questions you like throughout the tour.
-If you are a bigger group you can contact us for a private tour.
+You can also book a private tour for your own group!
+If you are a big group/organisation or you want to request a different time - just get in touch!

 • This tour lasts approximately 2 hours and finishes in Spitalfields.